adkelley/javascript-to-purescript/tut16/README.md

 Welcome to Tutorial 16 in the series **Make the leap from Javascript to PureScript**.
 I hope you're enjoying it thus far.
 If you're new to this series, then be sure to read the [Introduction](https://github.com/adkelley/javascript-to-purescript) to learn how to install and run PureScript.

 At last, we've come to the topic of monads.
 Like functors, we've been using them throughout this series.
-However, there hasn't been an appropriate time until now to discuss them in great detail.
+But there hasn't been an appropriate time until now to discuss them in great detail.
 For example, the type constructors Box, Either, Task, List, and Array, from previous tutorials, are not only Functors and Applicative functors, but they're also Monads.
-Just by adding a few more laws to the Functor, a type constructor becomes a Monad.
+Just by adding a few more laws to the Functor type class, a type constructor becomes a Monad.
 We'll prove, by way of a few code examples, that our canonical type constructor, `Box`, adheres to these monad laws.
 Together with these laws, a monad in PureScript comes with a new operator `bind`, which we'll introduce to help avoid double nesting of the same type constructor.

 I borrowed (with permission) the outline and javascript code samples from the egghead.io course [Professor Frisby Introduces Composable Functional JavaScript](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript) by
 [Brian Lonsdorf](https://github.com/DrBoolean) - thank you, Brian!
 A fundamental assumption is that you have watched his [video](https://egghead.io/lessons/javascript-you-ve-been-using-monads) before tackling the equivalent PureScript abstraction featured in this tutorial.
 Brian covers the featured concepts exceptionally well, and it's better you understand its implementation in the comfort of JavaScript.